go-pg/docs/docs/queries.md

     }
 }

-// Select user and all his active profiles using following queries:
+// Select user and all his active profiles with following queries:
 //
 // SELECT "user".* FROM "users" AS "user" ORDER BY "user"."id" LIMIT 1
 //
 // SELECT "profile".* FROM "profiles" AS "profile"
 // WHERE (active IS TRUE) AND (("profile"."user_id") IN ((1)))

-user := new(User)
+var user User
-err := db.Model(user).
+err := db.Model(&user).
     Column("user.*").
     Relation("Profiles", func(q *orm.Query) (*orm.Query, error) {
         return q.Where("active IS TRUE"), nil